junxit/us-congress-bills-114/metadata.md

 - 2015-07-09 — Introduced in Senate
 - 2015-07-09 — Read twice and referred to the Committee on Environment and Public Works.
+- 2016-01-20 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2016-05-18 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with an amendment.
+With written report No. 114-256.
+- 2016-05-18 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with an amendment.
+With written report No. 114-256.
+- 2016-05-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 470.